Updated: Jan 26

-On that particular morning, I awoke slightly before mid-day from what felt like yet another beguilingly nebulous dream.
-I am no stranger to the realm of wildly enthralling somnolent visions, but this particular one— it was among those which stood out.
+On that particular morning, I awoke slightly before mid-day , naked and disoriented, from what felt like yet another beguiling dream.
+I am no stranger to the realm of enthralling somnolent visions, but this particular one— it stood out among the rest.
 Somehow, in all its haziness, it was more vivid still than most.

-As I searched the airy room around me for clues of its source, I could not help but feel surprisingly different, yet so very much myself.
+As I searched the airy room that definitely wasn't my own for clues of its source, I could not help but feel surprisingly different, yet so very much myself.
 I put my head back down.
-For what felt like an infinite instant, I lay motionless upon my flimsy and unnecessarily high bamboo bunk, staring up through my mosquito net.
+For an infinite instant, I lay motionless upon the flimsy and unnecessarily high bamboo bunk, staring up through my mosquito net.

 My head and heart seemed to have agreed upon the synchronicity of their beats, and their pounding reverberated within me more heavily than most days.
-As I gracelessly disembarked from the previous evening’s resting place, thoughts began to aimlessly swirl around my seemingly empty cranium, like befuddled bats in the night.
+As I gracelessly disembarked from the previous evening’s resting place, thoughts began swirling around my seemingly empty cranium-- befuddled bats in the night.

 I had been here before, many a time; dishevelled, recounting to myself the previous evening’s folly, scraping the corners of my brain in desperate search of greater recollection.
 But this time, the regret of weakened boundaries and nonsensical ceaseless chatter was accompanied by a sort of hopeful feeling of imminent transformation—an interior turbulence that was paradoxically distressing and inspiring.

 I spent the day, as I often have, evaluating my life’s choices and considering my desired path.
-Somehow, amidst the shadows of self-loathing, epiphanies seemed to light up the darkness like shooting stars or electric sparks all around me.
+Somehow, amidst the shadows of self-loathing, epiphanies lit up the darkness like shooting stars or electric sparks.
 Self-awareness was growing.

 Still, gazing upon the ocean’s infinitude, the mellifluously riotous sound of its waves crashing, only metres below my hilltop hammock haven, something remained unresolved.
 Electricity coursed through my veins, and all around.